mit-orcd/orcd-rag/README.md

 ## Creating the Vector Store

-You can skip this section if you are using the ORCD documentation vector store that is publicly available on Engaging.
+You can skip this part if you are using the ORCD documentation vector store that is publicly available on Engaging.
+Feel free to edit this code so that you can create a vector store based on your own documentation.
+You can edit the path to your new vector store using the `--vector_store_path` flag when you run `rag.py`.

 ```bash
 python process_docs.py